chef-boneyard/sdlc-facilitators-guide/notes.md

 Little’s law
 Estimation or flow?
 Cycles – 2 weeks

-Meetings
-Standup
+##MEETINGS

+**Standup**

-Daily
++ Daily
-<=15 minutes
++ <=15 minutes
-Address Expedited Issues
++ Address Expedited Issues
-Address anything that is blocking you in completing tasks For Fixed Delivery work, are we on track or need to communicate slip Review stuck (aka Blocked) issues
++ Address anything that is blocking you in completing tasks
++ For Fixed Delivery work, are we on track or need to communicate slip
++ Review stuck (aka Blocked) issues
-Discuss work that is being done but not on board (DW: minimize towards zero) Queue Replenishment (aka Refinement)
++ Discuss work that is being done but not on board (DW: minimize towards zero)

+**Queue Replenishment** (aka Refinement)

-Weekly
++ Weekly
-30 minutes
++ 30 minutes
-Ensure just enough work is ready for team
++ Ensure just enough work is ready for team
-Review items In Analysis, answer outstand questions from team.
-Sort Review Ready for Analysis.
++ Review items In Analysis, answer outstand questions from team.
 Sort
++ Review Ready for Analysis.
+Sort
-Refine work [at the top of ] the Backlog, ensuring there is enough work in Ready for Analysis before the next Replenishment meeting
++ Refine work [at the top of ] the Backlog, ensuring there is enough work in
-Demo
++ Ready for Analysis before the next Replenishment meeting

+**Demo**

-Weekly
++ Weekly
-30 minutes
++ 30 minutes
-Demonstrate features shipped that week.
++ Demonstrate features shipped that week.
-Only show work deployed to an acceptance environment Retrospective
++ Only show work deployed to an acceptance environment

+**Retrospective**

-Monthly
++ Monthly
-45 minutes
++ 45 minutes
-Connect as a team to discuss process and outcomes Gather information to identify
++ Connect as a team to discuss process and outcomes
++ Gather information to identify
-What went well?
+	+	What went well?
-What were challenges?
+	+ What were challenges?
-What [few] experiments could we try to improve our process, flow, and results?
+	+ What [few] experiments could we try to improve our process, flow, and results?

-Health Check (across teams)
+**Health Check** (across teams) from the SDLC

-Monthly
++ Monthly
-45 minutes
++ 45 minutes
-For Engineering Leadership, Engineering Leads, Product Engineers, and Employee Experience folks Each Feature team ranks their health (RYG)
++ For Engineering Leadership, Engineering Leads, Product Engineers, and Employee Experience folks
++ Each Feature team ranks their health (Red/Yellow/Green)
-Ask the Red teams to describe their issues, providing suggestions and scheduling follow-up with Leadership Ask the Yellow teams to describe their issues, providing suggestions and feedback.
++ Ask the Red teams to describe their issues, providing suggestions and scheduling follow-up with Leadership
++ Ask the Yellow teams to describe their issues, providing suggestions and feedback.

 Sustainable pace
 From Agile Principles “Agile processes promote sustainable development [everyone] should be able to maintain a constant pace indefinitely.”
 Overtime causes negative productivity. http://cs.stanford.edu/people/eroberts/cs181/projects/crunchmode/econ-crunch-mode.html